Gan Ning: Battle of Xiaoyao Ford

-In early 215, Gan Ning was involved in an attack on Cao Cao's garrison at Wan County (皖縣; in present-day Qianshan County, Anhui) and was in charge of the unit assigned to scale the fortress's walls.
+In 214, Gan Ning was involved in an attack on Cao Cao's garrison at Wan County (皖縣; in present-day Qianshan County, Anhui) and was in charge of the unit assigned to scale the fortress's walls.
 Armed with a chain, he was the first to climb up the walls and his men captured Wan County's defending commander, Zhu Guang (朱光).
 Lü Meng earned the top credit while Gan Ning received the second highest credit for the victory.
 Gan Ning was promoted to General Who Breaks and Charges (折衝將軍).

 Later that year, Gan Ning participated in Sun Quan's campaign to seize control of Hefei, which was defended by Cao Cao's general Zhang Liao.
 Sun Quan was unable to capture Hefei after besieging the city for days and suffering defeats in the initial skirmishes, and he eventually withdrew his forces when a plague broke out in his army.
 Sun Quan's other units retreated first, while Sun Quan himself remained behind at Xiaoyao Ford (逍遙津) with only about 1,000 men and a few officers (including Lü Meng, Jiang Qin, Ling Tong and Gan Ning).
 When Zhang Liao saw that, he seized the opportunity to launch a devastating counterattack and throw the enemy into confusion.
 Gan Ning led a group of archers to fire arrows at the enemy while Ling Tong and the others fought fiercely to protect their lord.
 Gan Ning shouted at the men to beat the war drums and blow the horns loudly to raise the army's morale.
 Sun Quan eventually succeeded in escaping but his forces sustained heavy losses.
 He praised Gan Ning for his acts of courage after the battle.